 Entertainment in the corporate world is not much different from its real meaning as it is an act of hospitality offered by a business entity to its clients, stakeholders, or employees for the very purpose of entertainment and goodwill gesture.
 Business entertainment can be a social activity or an invitation to a dinner or a sporting event and by organising such events, businesses reinforce their company’s image, brand vision, and values, while leaving their guests with a memorable experience to cherish.

-Businesses in the UK might not even know how they’ve been providing entertainment to their customers and could have claimed tax reliefs in return, nor they know about the corporation tax treatment to such events.
+Businesses in the UK might not even know how they’ve been providing entertainment to their customers and could have claimed tax reliefs in return, nor do they know about the corporation taxes treatment to such events.

 Types of Business Entertainment